 obituary was published in the New Zealand Garden Journal (Journal

 of the RNZIH), Volume 10, Number 2, December 2007. pp. 24-25.

 The Crocus collection

-described in this article has now been transferred to Dr Melva
+described in this article was transferred to Dr Melva

 resources on Crocus